 As you know by now, air’s capacity to hold humidity is dramatically increased as the air gets hotter.
 By warming up your boat, you also prepare the air for the next step in the process “get the moisture out”

 Air circulation in itself will not help prevent condensation.
 All the fans in the world will not help prevent condensation.
+It simply won’t.
 It’ll just circulate air and moisture around inside your boat.

 You need to make the hot air transport the humidity out of your boat.
-Only then are you able to get a comfortable, condensation free boat.
+Then, and only then are you able to get a comfortable, condensation free boat.
 To do this, you either need to blow air in, or suck it out; over pressure, or under pressure.

 The purpose of insulation is to prevent a layer of air to circulate, as only still air will insulate.